Anjo de Mim

-Anjo de Mim (Angel of mine) is a Brazilian telenovela produced and broadcast by TV Globo, 9 September 1996 to 28 March 1997 in 173 chapters (episodes).
-Substituting Quem É Você? and substituted by O Amor Está no Ar, it was the 50th "novela das seis" (seven o'clock novela) aired by the network.
+Anjo de Mim (Angel of Mine) is a Brazilian telenovela produced and broadcast by TV Globo, 9 September 1996 to 28 March 1997 in 173 episodes.
+Replacing Quem É Você? and being replaced by O Amor Está no Ar, it was the 50th "novela das seis" (seven o'clock novela) aired by the network.

-The protagonist Floriano dreams of a past life, in which his tragic love Valentina vowed to meet him again when they are reincarnated.
+The protagonist, Floriano, dreams of a past life, in which his tragic love with Valentina ends with her vowing to meet him again upon their reincarnation.
 His search for her is not straightforward as her appearance has changed.

-Written by Walther Negrão, with collaboration of Elizabeth Jhin, Ângela Carneiro and Vinícius Vianna, counted on the direction of Ary Coslov, Roberto Naar, Edson Spinello and Alexandre Avancini and general direction and nucleus of Ricardo Waddington.
+The telenovela was written by Walther Negrão, with the collaboration of Elizabeth Jhin, Ângela Carneiro and Vinícius Vianna, and was directed by Ary Coslov, Roberto Naar, Edson Spinello and Alexandre Avancini and general direction and nucleus of Ricardo Waddington.

-It counted with Tony Ramos, Helena Ranaldi, Herson Capri, Vivianne Pasmanter, Elias Gleizer, Paloma Duarte, Márcio Garcia, Françoise Forton, Milton Gonçalves, Cláudia Alencar, Otávio Augusto, Tássia Camargo and Carolina Kasting in the main roles.
+The cast featured Tony Ramos, Helena Ranaldi, Herson Capri, Vivianne Pasmanter, Elias Gleizer, Paloma Duarte, Márcio Garcia, Françoise Forton, Milton Gonçalves, Cláudia Alencar, Otávio Augusto, Tássia Camargo and Carolina Kasting in the main roles.